SyGra: A Unified Graph-Based Framework for Scalable Generation, Quality Tagging, and Management of Synthetic Data: Framework

 \item \textbf{Reusable Recipes (Subgraphs):} This feature enables us to use common graph components which can be reused across tasks, promoting modularity.
 For instance, the Evolve INSTRUCT recipe (Figure ~\ref{fig:instruction_evolver_flow}) encapsulates a modular subgraph that receives seed instructions and applies either depth-based or breadth-based evolution strategies via a routing node (Strategy)~\cite{wizardlm}.
 This subgraph can be invoked repeatedly across different flows, enhancing composability and reducing redundancy.

-\item \textbf{Multimodal Support:} GraSP extends beyond text-only workflows by natively handling \textbf{audio} and \textbf{image} inputs alongside text.
+\item \textbf{Multimodal Support:} \sygra extends beyond text-only workflows by natively handling \textbf{audio} and \textbf{image} inputs alongside text.
 Through unified I/O adapters, it transparently loads local or remote media in various formats, encodes them as base64 data URLs for LLM API compatibility, and supports multiple media fields per record.
 This enables workflows for tasks such as speech recognition, audio classification, document analysis, and visual QA.
 Round-tripping ensures outputs can be saved back into HuggingFace datasets in their original formats for reproducibility and downstream use.
+Additionally, \sygra supports multimodal outputs—including generated images and audio—when using GPT-based endpoints (OpenAI or Azure OpenAI), enabling end-to-end multimodal generation for OpenAI endpoints.

-\item \textbf{Agentic Execution:} GraSP enables the creation of autonomous, tool-using agents built on the ReAct reasoning-and-acting paradigm via LangGraph.
+\item \textbf{Agentic Execution:} \sygra enables the creation of autonomous, tool-using agents built on the ReAct reasoning-and-acting paradigm via LangGraph.
 Agent nodes extend LLM nodes with capabilities for dynamic tool invocation, multi-turn reasoning, and conditional decision-making.
 Developers can specify a library of callable tools, inject context-specific system messages at arbitrary conversation turns, and configure pre/post-processing hooks for fine-grained control over input and output.
 This allows pipelines to handle exploratory tasks, iterative search, and interactive decision flows in a modular, low-code manner.

-\item \textbf{Structured Output Generation:} GraSP provides a flexible framework for generating and validating \emph{structured outputs} from LLMs, reducing post-processing effort and ensuring reliable formats.
+\item \textbf{Structured Output Generation:} \sygra provides a flexible framework for generating and validating \emph{structured outputs} from LLMs, reducing post-processing effort and ensuring reliable formats.
 It supports both \textbf{class-based schemas} (via Pydantic) and \textbf{YAML-defined schemas}, with automatic type handling and optional custom validation rules.
 Structured output generation works natively with \texttt{OpenAI} and \texttt{vLLM} models, and falls back to JSON schema validation for other backends.
 This allows developers to define precise field types, attach descriptions, and enforce constraints directly at generation time.